RobTillaart/ACS712/README.md

 Please let me know if other crest factors need to be added.

-Since version 0.3.0 the Form Factor can be determined by
+Since version 0.3.0 the form factor can be determined by

 ```cpp
 float FF = 2.0 * mA_AC_sampling() / ACS.mA_peak2peak();